 Notes: Opposed by FACCC, CCCI, CFT, CMC3, CCCAOE.
-Support for equitable placement practices for the students in the California community colleges: Resolution F20 18.01 Paper and Resources for Evaluating Placement in English, ESL, and Mathematics Pathways, Optimizing Student Success, October 2020; Understanding and Improving Student Access and Success, February 2020; Debunking Myths around AB 705, July 2019; A Year Later: Where We are with AB 705 for Mathematics and English, October 2018; Additional Resolutions: S17 06.04 Oppose Limiting Local Implementation of Multiple Measures [...support AB 705 (Irwin, as of April 4, 2017) if it is amended...], F17 07.07 Implementing AB 705 to Serve the Needs of all Community College Students, S18 07.06 Support Students' Rights to Enroll in ESL Coursework, S18 17.03 Reduce Course Enrollment Maximums, F18 05.02 Identify and Report Costs AB 705, F18 13.01 Sufficient Resources and Adequate Support, F19 09.09 Access and Opportunity for all Students to fully implement its provisions.
-The bill would authorize the commission to adopt emergency regulations to implement the Cal Grant Reform Act.
-The new Cal Grant Program would also include a Cal Grant 2 Program and a Cal Grant 4 Program, with eligibility requirements as specified.
+Support for equitable placement practices for the students in the California community colleges: Resolution F20 18.01 Paper and Resources for Evaluating Placement in English, ESL, and Mathematics Pathways, Optimizing Student Success, October 2020; Understanding and Improving Student Access and Success, February 2020; Debunking Myths around AB 705, July 2019; A Year Later: Where We are with AB 705 for Mathematics and English, October 2018; Additional Resolutions: S17 06.04 Oppose Limiting Local Implementation of Multiple Measures [...support AB 705 (Irwin, as of April 4, 2017) if it is amended...], F17 07.07 Implementing AB 705 to Serve the Needs of all Community College Students, S18 07.06 Support Students' Rights to Enroll in ESL Coursework, S18 17.03 Reduce Course Enrollment Maximums, F18 05.02 Identify and Report Costs AB 705, F18 13.01 Sufficient Resources and Adequate Support, F19 09.09 Access and Opportunity for all Students. \$64 million in one-time funds were included in budget trailer bill to support equitable placement and enrollment.